-It stars Billy Zane, William Sadler and Jada Pinkett with CCH Pounder and Thomas Hayden Church.
+Demon Knight stars Billy Zane, William Sadler and Jada Pinkett with CCH Pounder and Thomas Hayden Church.
 The director, Ernest R. Dickerson has directed episodes of The Walking Dead and Treme as well as other high profile TV offerings.
 I had seen Demon Knight several years ago and what stuck with me was how much I enjoyed Billy Zane‘s performance.
 So last night, I decided to take another look.

-Dickerson trusts his actors to breathe life into the narrative and with a cast like this, you can’t go wrong.
+Dickerson trusts his actors to breathe life into the narrative.
+As I said, with a cast like this, you can’t go wrong.
 Even so, Zane is a stand-out.
 His career doesn’t reflect his gifts–I think because he’s a character actor trapped in the body of a leading man.
 He shows us the sexy allure of evil, how it dazzles and obscures the facts, and the lies, which he gleefully admits.

 If for no other reason than Zane’s performance, take a look at Demon Knight.